Gospel of Grace Ministries

 Liberty of Conscience

-This means they have been given a knowledge of God through the means of His gospel, by the power of the Holy Spirit, to believe and have a change of mind concerning Sin, guilt, God, Law, Salvation, peace, assurance, justice, etc. and now can operate, serve and practice their God-given faith without anything, or anyone else putting them in bondage.
+This means they have been given a knowledge of God through the means of His Gospel, by the power of the Holy Spirit, to believe and have a change of mind concerning Sin, guilt, God, Law, Salvation, peace, assurance, justice, etc. and now can operate, serve and practice their God-given faith without anything, or anyone else putting them in bondage.

 The word of God teaches believers that their bodies are a “…temple of the Holy Ghost” (1 Cor 6:19).
 God’s Word also teaches His people to “glorify God in your body and in your spirit, which are God's” (1 Cor 6:20).

-Therefore, we believe that our members have biblical reasons why they should not be forced to take orders or mandates from any authority that violates the God-given liberty of our conscience.
+Therefore, we believe that our members have Biblical reasons why they should not be forced to take orders or mandates from any authority that violates the God-given Liberty of Conscience.
+True Liberty of Conscience is made known in the following points: